What to Know About Trump Accounts

 Government Seed Contribution (Pilot Program):

-• A one-time $1,000 federal seed contribution will be available for any eligible child who is a U.S. citizen and born on or after January 1, 2025, through December 31, 2028, and for whom a specific election is made to receive such a pilot program contribution.
-This one-time seed contribution will not be automatically deposited into a Trump Account without such an election – an authorized individual must elect to have the federal seed contribution made by completing Part III of the IRS Form 4547 or electronically through www.trumpaccounts.gov
+- A one-time $1,000 federal seed contribution will be available for any eligible child who is a U.S. citizen and born on or after January 1, 2025, through December 31, 2028, and for whom a specific election is made to receive such a pilot program contribution.
+This one-time seed contribution will not be automatically deposited into a Trump Account without such an election – an authorized individual must elect to have the federal seed contribution made by completing Part III of the IRS Form 4547 (which may also be done electronically through www.trumpaccount.gov or on the Trump Accounts app.

 Individual Contributions

-• Individuals (parents, relatives, or other third parties) may make contributions of up to $5,000 per eligible child per year (subject to inflation adjustments), until the first day of the calendar year the beneficiary reaches age 18.
-Note that the first contribution to a Trump Account cannot be made until after July 4, 2026.
+- Individuals (parents, relatives, or other third parties) may make contributions of up to $5,000 per eligible child per year (subject to inflation adjustments), until the first day of the calendar year the beneficiary reaches age 18.

 What are permissible investments in a Trump Account?